TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/CreateNewDistribution/Index.rst

 .. note::

-    Due to Core bugs, importing extracted files from standalone file folder only works since Core version *8.7.10* and *9.1.0*.
-For older target Core versions, files must not be extracted (tab Advanced options), but directly included in :file:`data.xml`.
+    Due to `Core`:pn: bugs, importing extracted files from standalone file folder only works since `Core`:pn: version *8.7.10* and *9.1.0*.
+For older target `Core`:pn: versions, files must not be extracted (tab Advanced options), but directly included in :file:`data.xml`.

-    Another Core issue prevents loading :file:`data.xml` if it is bigger than 10MB.
+    Another `Core`:pn: issue prevents loading :file:`data.xml` if it is bigger than 10MB.
 In this case the only option left is going with :file:`data.t3d`